infrafast/piwebpool/README.md

 Interfaces with :
     - Domoticz and any other home automation system thru a simple HTTP API

-Dependencies and usage of (all pre-setup in the package):
-    python-serial               :data acquisition via usb devices
-    php5-mysql,mysql-server:    :database and connectivity
-    apache2,php5                :webserver
-    php5-curl                   :interfacing other system via HTTP/Json API (like domoticz) php5-gd                     :image png generation
-    ssmtp                       :email notification
-    anacron                     :hourly execution of tasks (used by pump scheduler) php-pear,php5dev and pecl   :compilation of lua for php lua5.1,liblua5.1            :lua script execution engine (also include liblua5.1-dev which include the "include" necessary to compile) phpserial.php               :patched with if ($this->_exec("stty") === 0) { changed to if ($this->_exec("stty --version") === 0) {
-    tablegear                   :dynamic modified and displayed tables
-    blockly                     :visual scripting
-    phpmygraph                  :measures and commands graphs
-    gdtext                      :text image drawing

 ---------------------------------------------------------
 PLATFORM SETUP FROM SCRACTH
 ---------------------------------------------------------